Welcome to Manistee River Salmon

 Our passion is being out on the water.
-Whether it’s fishing, sightseeing, or simply just taking the family for a spin, we love it all.
-We are fully licensed by the US Coast Guard and offer two different kinds of guided trips:
+Whether it’s salmon fishing, sight-seeing, or simply taking the family for a spin, we love it all!
+We are fully licensed by the U.S. Coast Guard and offer two different kinds of guided trips:

 Most importantly, this is your trip.
 We will do everything that we can to accommodate you, and make a trip as much fun as possible.
-A guided fishing trip on the beautiful Manistee are offered in 4, 6 and 8 hour outings.
+Guided fishing trips on the beautiful Manistee are offered in 4, 6 and 8 hour outings.
 Depending on your preferences and goals for your trip, we have the right guide and trip length to match.
-You will have plenty of time to try to boat a limit of the river’s King Salmon or Steelhead and have lots of fun doing it.
+You will have plenty of time to try to boat the limit of the river’s King Salmon or Steelhead, and have lots of fun doing it.

-Steelhead: Steelhead are known for their drag-burning runs and acrobatic leaps.
-These fish can be targeted in several manners--spinners, small jigs and spawn sacs or on fly to name a few.
-Probably the most common technique on the Manistee River is the use of spawn sacs either under a float or backbounced into the holes and current seams.
+Steelhead are known for their drag-burning runs and acrobatic leaps.
+These fish can be targeted in several manners: with spinners, small jigs, spawn sacs, or on fly to name just a few.
+One of the most common techniques on the Manistee River is the use of spawn sacs either under a float or backbounced into the holes and current seams.
 Another common technique is the use of a pegged bead.
 Steelhead seem to love beads, and we are happy to feed them what they love!
-These are beautiful fish-especially when they are bright chrome or deeply ruby colored in the spring.
+These are beautiful fish, especially when they are bright chrome or deeply ruby colored in the spring.
 The Manistee River is home to a large population of naturally reproducing fish, meaning that while their origins may not be truly wild, they are helping to sustain themselves.
 The Manistee River is a fantastic steelhead river, boasting runs of winter, spring, and even summer run fish.
 This means that we can target these fun fish almost the entire year.
 Fly anglers and traditional spinning gear anglers all have an equal opportunity for these fish, and we have guides that specialize in each technique, enabling customers to have a fun and memorable day on the water.

-Multispecies: There are many ways to target each species of fish in the Manistee River, but casting artificial lures for these fish is our specialty-whether those lures are plugs, soft plastics or flies cast with a fly rod.
-The fish in a river system are opportunistic predators, and will readily take these artificial offerings-lure or fly.
-This is oftentimes some of the most rewarding type of fishing that can be offered.
+There are many ways to target each species of fish in the Manistee River, but casting artificial lures for these fish is our specialty: whether those lures are plugs, soft plastics, or flies cast with a fly rod.
+The fish in a river system are opportunistic predators, and will readily take these artificial offerings as lure or fly.
+This is often some of the most rewarding types of fishing that can be offered.
 The Manistee River is host to many different species beyond the salmon and steelhead, including rainbow and brown trout, smallmouth bass, largemouth bass, walleye, northern pike, and even sturgeon!

 In addition to fishing trips on the Big Manistee River, we also offer eco-sightseeing trips.
 The river itself is incredibly beautiful, and there is nothing like watching a sunrise light up the sky and surroundings.
-Of course, sunsets from the water are tough to beat as well!
+Of course, sunsets from the water are tough to beat too!
 Fall colors along the river can be truly spectacular.